 Today, heavy equipment customers are increasingly brand agnostic.
 Customers’ priorities lie in improving their own bottom line.
 If your fleet can’t provide them with the piece or pieces of equipment they need, they won’t hesitate to check elsewhere.

-The sales department in many dealerships utilize Customer Relationship Management (CRM) software that is standalone from their ERP/Accounting software creating silos of information.
-The gap between your inventory being in one system and you are quoting in a separate system could result in a lost sale for you and a win for your competitor.
+In many dealerships, the sales department utilizes Customer Relationship Management (CRM) software that is standalone from their ERP/Accounting software, which creates silos of information.
+The gap between your inventory being in one system and your quoting in a separate system could result in a lost sale for you and a win for your competitor.
 The data from these two systems can be easily merged to provide a view of what is being quoted versus what is in stock or on order at all branches.
 Simple to read dashboards for forecasting, KPIs for sales pipeline updates, or a rolling 12-customer call report.

 “Customer expectations have changed,” Levenick said.
 “If they work with multiple dealers, they want to have a common experience wherever they go.”
 The customer experience should be the same whether they are dealing with a CAT dealer in Kalamazoo, MI., or Houston, Texas.
 If CAT dealers are leaving money on the table across their dealer network, then so is any multiple-location dealership.

 The challenge of maintaining a consistent customer experience is having the proper processes and procedures in place and measuring the performance.
 Management needs the tools to measure performance, whether it is how many parts are picked correctly per hour, standard jobs performance and profitability, or the increase/decrease of rental utilization.